ralyodio/node-startup/README.md

 	PID_FILE=$APP_DIR/pid/app.pid
 	LOG_FILE=$APP_DIR/log/app.log

+CONFIG_DIR is optional and optional environment variable.
+It is required for node-config: https://github.com/lorenwest/node-config -- if you do not need it, you can simply set it to $APP_DIR.

+	CONFIG_DIR=$APP_DIR/config

 By default, it expects the pid file to be in /var/www/example.com/pid/app.pid and your log file to be in /var/www/example.com/log/app.log

 Copy the startup script node-app to your /etc/init.d directory